-- Interrupt Capture Unit Driver (Icu): The Interrupt Capture Unit (ICU) Driver is a module using the ICU hardware to implement services like signal edge notification, controlling of wakeup interrupts, periodic signal time measurement, edge time stamping (usable for the acquisition of non-periodic signals), and edge counting. - Port Driver (Port): The Port Driver module provides the service for initializing the whole port structure of the micro-controller, allowing for the the configuration of different functionalities for each port and port pin (e.g., analogue digital conversion (ADC), digital I/O (DIO), ...).
-Hereby the port pin direction (input/output), the initial level of the port pin, and the fact whether the port pin direction is modifiable during runtime is part of this configuration.
-Other I/O drivers (e.g., Dio, Adc, ...) rely on the configuration performed by the Port Driver. - Pulse Width Modulation Driver (Pwm): The Pulse Width Modulation (PWM) Driver module provides functions to initialize and control the hardware PMW unit of the micro-controller.
-The Pwm module thus allows for the generation of pulses with variable pulse width by facilitating the selection of the duty cycle and the signal period time.
-The Pwm module supports multiple PWM channels, where each channel is linked to a hardware PWM unit which belongs to the micro-controller. - Digital I/O Driver (Dio): The Digital I/O (DIO) Driver provides services for reading from and writing to DIO channels (i.e., port pins), DIO ports, and groups of DIO channels.
-Hereby the Dio modules works on pins and ports which have been properly configured by the Port Driver for this purpose. - Analogue/Digital Converter Driver (Adc): The Analogue to Digital Converter (ADC) Driver module initializes and controls the internal ADC unit(s) of the micro-controller.
+- Interrupt Capture Unit Driver (Icu): The Interrupt Capture Unit (ICU) Driver is a module using the ICU hardware to implement services like signal edge notification, controlling of wake-up interrupts, periodic signal time measurement, edge time stamping (usable for the acquisition of non-periodic signals), and edge counting.
+Hereby the Icu module works on pins and ports which have been properly configured by the Port Driver for this purpose. - Pulse Width Modulation Driver (Pwm): The Pulse Width Modulation (PWM) Driver module provides functions to initialize and control the hardware PMW unit of the micro-controller.
+The Pwm module allows for the generation of pulses with variable pulse width by facilitating the selection of the duty cycle and the signal period time.
+The Pwm module supports multiple PWM channels, where each channel is linked to a hardware PWM unit which belongs to the micro-controller.
+Similar to the Icu module the Pwm module relies on pins and ports which have been properly configured by the Port Driver for this purpose. - Digital I/O Driver (Dio): The Digital I/O (DIO) Driver provides services for reading from and writing to DIO channels (i.e., port pins), DIO ports, and groups of DIO channels.
+Hereby the Dio module works on pins and ports which have been properly configured by the Port Driver for this purpose. - Analogue/Digital Converter Driver (Adc): The Analogue to Digital Converter (ADC) Driver module initializes and controls the internal ADC unit(s) of the micro-controller.
 The module provides services to start and stop an analog to digital conversion respectively to enable and disable the trigger source for a conversion.
 Furthermore the module provides services to enable and disable a notification mechanism and routines to query status and result of a conversion.
 The Adc module works on so-called ADC channel groups.
-An ADC channel group combines an ADC channel (i.e., an analogue input pin), the needed ADC circuitry itself, and a conversion result register into an entity that can be individually controlled and accessed via the Adc module. - I/O Hardware Abstraction: The I/O Hardware Abstraction module provides a signalbased interface to internal and external I/O devices of an ECU.
-Hereby the module abstracts from whether a certain I/O device is an MCU internal device, or whether a device is externally connected to the MCU, by performing static normalization/inversion of values according to their physical representation at the inputs/outputs of the ECU hardware (i.e., static influences, like voltage division or hardware inversion, on the path between the I/O device and the MCU port pin are compensated).
+An ADC channel group combines an ADC channel (i.e., an analogue input pin), the needed ADC circuitry itself, and a conversion result register into an entity that can be individually controlled and accessed via the Adc module.
+The Adc module operates on pins and ports which have been properly configured by the Port Driver for this purpose. - Output Compare Unit Driver (Ocu): The Output Compare Unit (OCU) Driver module provides functions to initialize and control the hardware OCU unit of the microcontroller.
+The Ocu module allows comparing and acting automatically (e.g., by calling a notification function) when the value of a free-running counter matches a defined threshold.
+The module provides services to set the comparison threshold value, to start and stop a comparison, to enable and disable a notification mechanism, and to query the current counter value.
+The Ocu module works on so-called OCU channels.
+An OCU channel group combines a free-running counter and the corresponding threshold value into an entity that can be individually controlled and accessed via the Ocu module.
+The Ocu module relies on pins and ports which have been properly configured by the Port Driver for this purpose.